cisco-open/jalapeno/docs/Jalapeno-hello-world.md

 Sample Arango queries to assemble the data needed to program a disjoint-path LSP:

-1. Determine shortest-path hop-count from R01 to R05:
+1. Prior to setting up the disjoint query, we'll determine shortest-path hop-count from R01 to R05, and whether we have an ECMP pagths:
 ```
 RETURN LENGTH(
 FOR v IN OUTBOUND